Mid Mountains Legal Blog

 Can I contest a Will if I live interstate?

-Where you live does not affect whether you can bring a claim in New South Wales.
-Claimants who live in states or territories other than New South Wales or overseas can make a claim.
+Claimants who live in states or territories other than New South Wales or overseas can make a claim in New South Wales.

-Contact us for free telephone advice about and for legal representation in contesting a Will.
+Contact us now for free no obligation initial telephone advice about contesting a Will.